 Twenty years ago Juliet Barker realized that this story needed to be retold based on first-hand research among all the Bronte manuscripts, including contemporary historical documents never before used by Bronte scholars.
 She had observed that many of the stereotypes about the Brontes, such as the one about their father Patrick being a tyrant, were reinforced by the practice of writing separate biographies for each member of the family.
 Her thesis was that this extraordinary family produced three, or four if you count Branwell, talented writers and the fact that they were such a close family is the key to their achievements.
 And so Barker wrote about the Brontes as a unit, showing for example how the children's closeness and interdependency led to their writing together the elaborate Gondal and Agria stories.
 These stories would later influence the creation of the sisters' masterpieces "Jane Eyre" and "Wuthering Heights," as well as the other novels.

 Barker's biography is now considered the standard biography of the Brontes.
-She spent years as Curator and Librarian of the Bronte Parsonage Museum in Haworth and during that time talked to many Bronte enthusiasts, those hardy pilgrims who treked to Yorkshire to visit the shrine of the Brontes.
-Part of her motivation to write the book came from the many misconceptions she heard from them.
-The myths were being perpetuated by old biographies and folklore.
-Her 1994 biography finally revealed the family as real people, rather than stereotypes.
-When I saw that this new edition of the book had been published with Barker's updates, I bought it to find out what she had discovered.
-Among her new discoveries is a charming letter from Charlotte about her wedding dress which shows her sense of humor (she could laugh at herself being a new bride at 38) and some new information about Branwell's art instructor.
+She spent years as Curator and Librarian of the Bronte Parsonage Museum in Haworth and during that time talked to many Bronte enthusiasts who treked to Yorkshire to visit the shrine of the Brontes.
+It was there that she heard many misconceptions about the family.
+Her 1994 biography finally revealed them as real people, rather than stereotypes.
+Among her new discoveries is a charming letter from Charlotte about her wedding dress which shows her sense of humor (she could laugh at herself being a new bride at 38).
+There is some new information about Branwell's art instructor.
 Although his teacher was a member of the prestigious Royal Academy of Art, he was a bad instructor and failed to show Branwell how to mix the pigments properly.
 This explains Branwell's faded portrait of his sisters that hangs in the National Portrait Galley in London.
 These discoveries and others further clarify our understanding of the Bronte family that emerged in the 1994 biography.

 The new edition of Barker's biography is a lovely book; the snowy scene of the Brontes' parsonage and adjacent cemetery on the dust jacket captures the moody atmosphere of the Bronte books and the landscape where they took place.
 It would be a wonderful addition to any library.
 It's the kind of book to dip into for all kinds of historic and anecdotal information about the Brontes, but is also an engrossing read from cover to cover.
 And with Christmas right around the corner, it would make a special gift for anyone you know who loves the novels by the Bronte sisters.